MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm.md

 <span id="sccm1606"/>
 ## Onboard Windows 10 machines using System Center Configuration Manager (current branch) version 1606
 System Center Configuration Manager (SCCM) (current branch) version 1606, has UI integrated support for configuring and managing Microsoft Defender ATP on machines.
-For more information, see [Support for Microsoft Defender Advanced Threat Protection service](https://go.microsoft.com/fwlink/p/?linkid=823682).
+For more information, see <a href="https://go.microsoft.com/fwlink/p/?linkid=823682" data-raw-source="[Support for Microsoft Defender Advanced Threat Protection service](https://go.microsoft.com/fwlink/p/?linkid=823682)">Support for Microsoft Defender Advanced Threat Protection service</a>.

 >[!NOTE]
 > If you’re using SCCM client version 1606 with server version 1610 or above, you must upgrade the client version to match the server version.